tnavatar/tnavatar.github.io/resume.md

 * Harvard Medical School -- Center for Biomedical Informatics
   Boston, MA, 2010 - present
   Bioinformatics Developer - Autism research and software development
-    - Developed Puzzlemouse, a web based system for
+    - Developed Puzzlemouse, a web based system for screening videos of children for autism risk.
-    - Developed Autworks, a Rails-based web application for visualizing significant relationships between autism and other diseases using gene interaction networks.
+    - Developed Autworks, a web application for visualizing significant relationships between autism and other diseases using gene interaction networks and gene set enrichment analysis.
+	- Designed and implemented secure, HIPAA compliant infrastructure for hosting protected health information for the Puzzlemouse study using CentOS images hosted on VMware virtual machines.
-    - Built Kestrel, a relational database of autism phenotype data.
+    - Built Kestrel, a database of autism phenotype data using MySQL.

 * Harvard Medical School -- Research Information Technology Group,
   Boston, MA, 2009 - 2010
   Research Systems Administrator - Server and desktop management
-    - Maintained a 1000 cpu core high performance computing cluster.
+    - Maintained Orchestra, a 4000 cpu core high performance computing cluster.
     - Installed and supported research applications on Linux.
     - Wrote scripts for automating server and desktop maintenance.